rosberry/CollectionViewTools/README.md

 }
 ```

-where `diffIdentifier` is used to identify each item (note that it must be unique(!!!), otherwise diff algorithm can work incorrectly) and
+`diffIdentifier` is used to identify items to find out which items should be inserted, deleted or moved (note that it must be unique(!!!), otherwise diff algorithm can work incorrectly).
-`isEqual` is used to compare items with same `diffIdentifier`.
+`isEqual` is used to compare items with same `diffIdentifier` to find out which items should be updated.

 #### Cell item implementation